vidaud/seta/seta-doc/docs/general/why-use-it.md

 As previously described, SeTA can be use:

-- To upload highly complex documents and unstructured content and need promptly output data using the record & document classification and image & inline annotation workbenches.
+- To upload highly complex documents and unstructured content and need promptly output data using the record & document classification.

 - Turn your document data into intelligence with the leading AI-powered data extraction models.
-Use our AI models to extract data from any complex document in seconds.

 ![Image title](../img/why-use-it.png){ align=right width=600 }